loighic/loighic.github.io/_pages/macro/pt1/trade.md

 production---with an equivalent number of workers, they can make 10,000 per week as compared to 8,000 for Brazil.
 And it also has an absolute advantage in pants production---they can produce 40,000 per week, while Brazil can only produce 10,000.
-Italy doesn't have a comparative advantage in both, however.
+As we will see, though, Italy doesn't have a comparative advantage in both, however.